 Software installation with ROS2

-In this tutorial, we will learn how to install ROS2 Rolling Ridley on Ubuntu 22.04 and build our software stack.
+In this tutorial, we will learn how to install ROS2 Iron Irwini on Ubuntu 22.04 and build our software stack.

 0. Use Ubuntu 22.04